MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/MinimalPermissionsGuidancePlugin.md

 # MinimalPermissionsGuidancePlugin

-Provides guidance, which compares the permission scopes used in the JWT token sent to Microsoft Graph against the minimum required scopes needed for requests recorded by the proxy.
+Compares the permissions used in the JWT token sent to Microsoft Graph against the minimum required scopes needed for requests that proxy recorded and shows the difference.

-> NOTE: This plugin requires [ExecutionSummaryPlugin](./ExecutionSummaryPlugin.md) to be enabled.
-This plugin contains the functionality to record proxy activity.

 ## Plugin instance definition